entekadesign/kobold-alarm-clock-card/README.md

 ```

 ## Upgrading from v1.nn
-Delete your lovelace configuration except for the minimal configuration shown in step 2 above.
+Delete your lovelace configuration except for the minimal configuration shown in manual configuration step 2 above.
 Kobold should immediately rebuild your configuration, at which point you may restore any settings you choose to preserve.
 If a setting you want to restore is available in the visual editor of the **settings dialog**, using it can help ensure that the configuration's [YAML](https://www.home-assistant.io/docs/configuration/yaml/) structure remains valid.

 ## Usage